How to optimize your homepage

-The first homepage optimization tip is of course to check what your website is about.
+First, we want you to check what your website is about.
 This seems obvious, but your mission, the uniqueness of your website, should be reflected on your homepage.

 Make your USP specific

 You often see business coaching websites that have a tagline like: “Helping you improve yourself!”.
-That isn’t a great intro / tagline, as it tells absolutely nothing about the purpose of the company.
+That isn’t a great intro or tagline, as it tells absolutely nothing about the purpose of the company.
 It might as well be selling great running shoes, helping you improve your running, right?
 Make sure your introductory content is about the key benefits for the visitor you offer.
 “Coaching consultants using self-reflection” would already tell a visitor a lot more.

 Guide your visitor

-Of course there are more, but these are the obvious ‘guides’ on most homepages:
+This is by now means an exhaustive list, but these are the obvious ‘guides’ on most homepages:

 Sliders, or better alternatives

 If you have an online shop, the possibilities are endless.
 But don’t add the entire category list in your sidebar.
 Focus on your most visited categories and add these in a prominent spot on your homepage.
 Add your best selling product to the homepage, perhaps in that larger image we mentioned at ‘sliders’ above.
 Be creative.
 Your homepage seems the best spot on your site to announce a new product, for instance.
 If your shop has a sale, make sure that people notice it on the homepage.

 In many sites, the search bar is located in the header or footer.
 If you are selling thousands of products, or if you have written hundreds of articles on your site, chances are that a search bar will come in handy for your visitor.
 Why not make that one your main call-to-action and list it as the main element — instead of that slider — on your website?
 Doing this is actually step two.
 Step one is making sure your search result pages look decent.